hIPPYlib-MUQ: A Bayesian Inference Software Framework for Integration of Data with Complex Predictive Models under Uncertainty: MCMC Sampling

 where $\lambda_{\text{max}}$ is the largest eigenvalue satisfying the generalized eigenvalue problem $\mathbf{B} \vec{v} = \lambda \mathbf{W} \vec{v}$.

-Note that by construction $\text{MPSRF}\geq 1$.
+Note that $\text{MPSRF}\geq 1$ when $\lambda_{\text{max}}>1$, which occurs when the chains have overdispersed starting points that cause the inter-chain variance $\mathbf{B}$ to be larger than the within-chain variance $\mathbf{W}$.
 When the MPSRF approaches 1, the variance within each sequence approaches the variance across sequences, thus indicating that each individual chain has converged to the target distribution.
-Following the recommendations of \citet{Vehtari2020}, we will consider the chains ``converged'' if $\text{MPSRF}<1.01$.
+The literature contains several recommendations for values of MPSRF that indicate convergence; for example, \citet{gelman1992inference} suggest the commonly used value $\text{MPSRF}<1.1$ while \citet{Vehtari2020} argues for the more conservative threshold $\text{MPSRF}<1.01$.